SAR Fundamentals/Evening 4 start-up/Content Review

 - Can pacing be practical when measuring distance?

-- What are the 6 necessities of life?
+- What are the components of physical conditioning? (hint: SAFE)

 - True or False?
 Down keeps most of its insulation value when wet.